Erasmus Darwin House: Erasmus Darwin at home in Lichfield

 After the Darwins moved into the new front of their house, a wooden bridge was thrown across the ditch and a twin-tier terrace was built, causing alterations to be made to the basement windows.

 For 20 years this house was the base for Darwin's medical practice, for his scientific experiments, meetings of the Lunar Society, and such inventive schemes as the construction of the Trent and Mersey Canal.
 Amid all this, the house was also the centre of family life.

 Events and exhibits

 Erasmus Darwin House recently relaunched two exhibition rooms, with audio and visual interactives.

-The house is also involved in the Lichfield festival and annually takes part in the medieval market.
+The house is also involved in the Lichfield festival and the annual medieval market.

 Heritage weekend has the museum open to the public for free and cellar tours are also available.

-Halloween is a popular event for the house when it hosts its 'Haunted House Night' which includes storytelling, apple bobbing, games, facepainting, arts and crafts and its freeky food and drink stall.
-Cellar tours are pre-booked.

-Erasmus Darwin House has a revamped the 'Erasmus Study' Exhibition Room with a computer microscope, touch screen games and quizzes and other interactives.
-The parlour now has two armchairs with headphones to listen to poetry etc. and a conversation between Erasmus Darwin and Anna Seward after the death of his first wife.

 The parlour has been recently restored and now holds an antique grandfather clock.
-The room also includes comfy armchairs with headphones where you can listen to Erasmus Darwin's poetry and ideas of evolution.
+The room also includes armchairs with headphones where you can listen to Erasmus Darwin's poetry and ideas of evolution.

-Erasmus Darwin House also has a restored Georgian herb garden that has been faithfully recreated with plantings of the period and features a relief sculpture of Erasmus Darwin and incised text on paving slabs leading to the house created by Denis Parsons.
+The Georgian herb garden has been restored with plantings of the period and a relief sculpture of Erasmus Darwin and incised text on paving slabs, created by Denis Parsons.

-The museum has become popular with its Erasmouse Hunt that involves finding 26 'mice' located around the house.
-Winners get their own woolly 'Erasmouse'.
-There has been locally noted a few adults euthasiast that enjoy the hunt also.

 Museum today

 Erasmus Darwin House is run by a charitable foundation and relies on public donations.
-Since 2015 there is no entry fee but visitors are encouraged to leave a donation.

-The museum includes a gift shop and sells a range of gifts and books.